CrystalPharma/README-generator/README.md

 - [Badges](#Badges)

 ## Installation
-1. Git clone the README generator repository to your local machine via
+ Git clone the README generator repository to your local machine via
     ```
      git clone https://github.com/CrystalPharma/README-generator.git
     ```
-2. Change your directory into `starter` and command `npm i` to download any relevant packages require for the application in the VS code
-3. Then, command `node index` or `node index.js` in the VS code terminal, the VS code terminal would then direct you to a series of questions
-4. Filling in details as the question directed you to create an unique README.md to your repository

 ## Usage
-Change your directory to `starter` and command `npm index`.
+1. Once you have successfully installed the README generator repository as per described Change your directory into `starter` and command `npm i` to download any relevant packages require for the application in the VS code
+2. Then, command `node index` or `node index.js` in the VS code terminal, the VS code terminal would then direct you to a series of questions
+3. Filling in details as the question directed you to create an unique README.md to your repository

+For more details, please visit https://drive.google.com/file/d/1vaPkgNie1x6SyHwiminI4ojs12Uw224u/view?usp=sharing for demonstration

 ## License
 MIT